Whitepaper 'FinOps and cost management for Kubernetes'

 Being in a public cloud means that your engineers don’t need to wait for resources for weeks or months and they don’t need to over-provision to prevent being blocked by lack of resources.
 There are several case studies published by public clouds with numbers saying that companies accelerated their R&D tasks a few times starting using AWS, Azure or GCP.
 And I tend to believe that.

-The most common way when companies make a conscious decision to move a significant part of their workloads from public to private clouds or just not to use public clouds at all is when their consumption is very high – and that’s when a private cloud and its TCO becomes more efficient.
+The most common way when companies make a conscious decision to move a significant part of their workloads from public to private clouds or just not to use public clouds at all is when their consumption is very high – and that’s when a private cloud and its TCO become more efficient.
 We speak about companies spending at least $10 million per month on a public cloud and it makes sense to mix it with bare metal or a private cloud.
 Dropbox is one of the examples when companies moved their storage out of AWS because of cost.
-Another example of a company that uses primarily bare metal is Facebook – they do have some public cloud consumption however 99% of their data runs on bare metal.
+Another example of a company that uses primarily bare metal is Facebook.
+They have some public cloud consumption; however, 99% of their data runs bare metal.

-If you are an SMB company or an enterprise, public clouds will help you, especially for your R&D processes to make them fast and agile.
-If your monthly consumption exceeds few million dollars it makes sense to think about private clouds or bare metal machines.
-But the first thing you need to think about is whether you use public clouds efficiently and whether there is a way to save on cloud costs.
+If you are an SMB company or an enterprise, public clouds will help you, especially for your R&D processes, to make them fast and agile.
+If your monthly consumption exceeds a few million dollars, it makes sense to think about private clouds or bare metal machines.
+However, you must first consider whether you use public clouds efficiently and whether there is a way to save on cloud costs.

 News & Reports